狭間 Hazama

 ︎

-狭間 Hazama is a poignant 15-minute film I wrote, produced, and directed.
+狭間 Hazama is a poignant 10-minute film I wrote, produced, and directed.
 It's a hybrid production blending live-action footage and AI visual effects.
 It carries the endorsement of Suicide Zero, a Swedish non-profit working to prevent suicide among young people, and the support of Runway, who granted access to their complete AI toolkit.
+The film premiered worldwide at the AI Film Festival Japan 2026, screened at TiB Tokyo Innovation Base and a finalist at the Shift Cinema Toronto, and the AI Media Festival Los Angeles.
+The film is IMDb and MUBI database qualified.

 The title draws from Japanese — meaning a gap, an in-between, a liminal space.
 The film is a love letter to Tokyo and a bridge between Swedish and Japanese cultures, both of which are close to my heart.
 Its central themes around perinatal mental health are woven into a story designed to inspire not only those who feel they don't belong, but anyone moved to spark meaningful change in their lives and communities.
 A heartfelt endeavor a year and a half in the making, it finally sees the light of day thanks to the unwavering belief and support of incredible institutions, studios – including Infinity Studios Sweden, Karlsborg Kommun, Montana and Cuebric New York – and artists Moby, the Jóhann Jóhannsson Estate, Lee Ranaldo & Michael Valera, J.S.
 Bach/ SBE Musik.